Are you constantly thinking about how to price a perfect menu for boosting your sales?

 There’s no real one-size-fits-all pricing strategy.
 But, we have listed the top

 5 Smart Menu Pricing Strategies To Help Boost Your Restaurant Sales

 Charm pricing is also known as psychological pricing.
 Odd numbers are the foundation for charm pricing.
 Charm pricing is essentially a numbers game and is most effective when you alter the leftmost digit on a price tag.

-For example, If a cocktail at your restaurant costs Rs.200 and if you alter it to Rs.199 then it is scientifically proven that your brain processes Rs.199 and Rs 200 as values with a vast difference because of the first digit and they consider the former as relatively much cheaper.
+For example: If a cocktail at your bar costs Rs.200 and if you alter it to Rs.199 then it is scientifically proven that your brain processes Rs.199 and Rs.200 as values with a vast difference because of the first digit and they consider the former as relatively much cheaper.

 2. Complimentary Item Pricing